Go to content

 With a post-onboarding survey, you can also generate a net promoter score (NPS).
 Put simply, the NPS is a customer experience metric that determines the loyalty of your clients and can also gauge the success and efficacy of your onboarding program.
 It’s essentially a method of putting an actual numerical figure on customer feedback, which you can then use to improve your other onboarding metrics and KPIs.

-Use a powerful LMS to onboard your customers
+Use a powerful AI LMS or AI learning platform to onboard your customers

-Clients’ needs change over time and therefore, the customer onboarding process needs to be constantly updated to keep up with the latest trends.
-This is not a set-and-forget process.
-You need to keep a constant eye on your metrics and design your customer training to constantly improve the user experience.
-The right LMS can take your onboarding process from okay to stellar.
+The right AI learning platform can take your onboarding process from okay to stellar.
 Schedule a demo with Docebo today and get the most out of your customer onboarding strategy.

 Frequently Asked Questions (FAQs)